OSUrobotics/HandControl/README.md

 # HandControl
 Universal control library for the Model W and Model Q hands using a NanoKontrol.
 This documentation is in progress.
-See
+See the Grasping and Manipulation SD (on Google Drive) for now.